 Their main features are auto- and heterophagy as well as the degradation of endogenous and foreign substances.
-When the primary lysosome (yet inactive) merges with the substances to be degraded it is referred to as a secondary lysosome.
+When a primary lysosome (yet inactive) merges with the substances to be degraded, it is referred to as a secondary lysosome.

-Eukaryotic 80S ribosomes are composed of two subunits (60S and 40S) consisting of one third proteins and two thirds rRNA.
-They can be found in the cytosol to help in the synthesis of cytoplasmic and nuclear proteins or can be membrane-bound in the rough ER to enable the synthesis of lysosomal proteins as well as to allow the exportation of proteins or membrane proteins.
+Eukaryotic 80S ribosomes are composed of 2 subunits (60S and 40S) consisting of one-third proteins and two-thirds rRNA.
+They can be found in the cytosol and help in the synthesis of cytoplasmic and nuclear proteins or can be membrane-bound in the rough endoplasmic reticulum to enable the synthesis of lysosomal proteins as well as to allow the exportation of proteins or membrane proteins.

-Cell inclusions are byproducts of metabolism, stored nutrients, accumulations of exogenous or endogenous substances that are free within the cytoplasm.
-This includes glycogen particles, intracellular fat droplets, pigmented cell structures (hemosiderin, lipofuscin, carbon dust) and virus particles.
+Cell inclusions are byproducts of metabolism, stored nutrients, accumulations of exogenous, or endogenous substances that are free within the cytoplasm.
+These include glycogen particles, intracellular fat droplets, pigmented cell structures (hemosiderin, lipofuscin, carbon dust), and virus particles.

 Components and Functions of the Cytoskeleton

-The cytoskeleton is located within the cytoplasm and is responsible for the stabilization, intracellular transport of substances as well as migration (lat.: migrare=hiking) of the cell.
-This three-dimensional network is generated by microtubules, intermediate filaments and actin filaments.
+The cytoskeleton is located within the cytoplasm and is responsible for stabilization, intracellular transport of substances, as well as migration (lat.: migrare=hiking) of the cell.
+This 3-dimensional network is generated by microtubules, intermediate filaments, and actin filaments.
 These components are subjected to constant assembly and disassembly, the so-called polymerization and depolymerization.